mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/multi-cloud-overview.md

 For Linux-based applications, this is a command-line based tool called [M2EE](https://github.com/mendix/m2ee-tools).

-For details on supported operating systems and related databases, see [System Requirements](https://docs.mendix.com/refguide/system-requirements) in the Mendix Reference Guide..
+For details on supported operating systems and related databases, see [System Requirements](https://docs.mendix.com/refguide/system-requirements) in the Mendix Reference Guide.

 In addition to a container-based solution, Mendix provides full support for a high availability configuration.
 For details, see [How to Configure High Availability](https://docs.mendix.com/deployment/on-premises/high-availability) in the Mendix documentation.